 It all started when...

-Following several steering group meetings which included representatives of participating clubs and groups, it was decided to create a governing body to develop and promote walking football.
+The Scottish Walking Football Network (in 2015), a steering group made up out of representatives of participating clubs and groups from across the country, decided to create a governing body to develop and promote walking football.

 In April 2017 Walking Football Scotland was formed, a board of six trustees elected and in September 2017 achieved charitable status and affiliated to Age Scotland.
-Supported by Paths for All, Walking Football Scotland is now working in close partnership with the SFA, SPFL Trust, Age Scotland to raise the profile and support groups across Scotland.
+Supported by Paths for All, WFS is now working in close partnership with the Scottish FA, SPFL Trust, SAMH, Drinkaware, St John Scotland and Prostate Cancer UK to raise the profile and support groups and participants across Scotland.

-In the longer term, discussions are also underway with local health services and other organisations to consider referral schemes into walking football programmes.
+In the longer term, discussions are also underway with local health services and other organisations to consider referral schemes or signposting into walking football programmes.